DonDebonair/slack-machine/docs/plugins/interacting.md

     self.emit('bathroom_used', toilet_flushed=True)
 ```

-You can read [the events section][events] to see how your plugin can listen for events.
+You can read [the events section][slack-machine-events] to see how your plugin can listen for events.

 ## Using the Slack Web API in other ways